-This is an easy recipe for strawberry jam that uses less than half the sugar called for in traditional recipes.
-The result is a healthier treat that has the full natural flavor and color of the fruit.
+This easy recipe for strawberry jam uses less than half the sugar called for in traditional recipes.
+The result is a healthier treat that boasts the full natural flavor and vibrant color of the fruit.

 The recipe calls for low-methoxyl pectin (made from citrus peels) and calcium powder, both of which are available from brands such as Pomona's Universal Pectin.
 The combination of low-methoxyl pectin and calcium makes it possible to get a good gel even when using little or no sugar.